remotex-labs/xJet/README.md

 ## Overview

 xJet is a powerful, flexible testing framework for JavaScript and TypeScript applications.
-Its mission is to help you "Run Automated Tests Anywhere, Effortlessly".
+Its mission is to help you "Run Automated Tests Anywhere, Effortlessly."

 ## Features